As a Catholic college we have a deeper responsibility to provide for the development of the whole person.

 So how do we ensure that this happens at MacKillop?
 Great relationships are fostered between our students and their Tutor Teachers, who are the first point of contact for both parents and students.
 Our Year Level Co-ordinators are also an important presence in our students’ lives.
 Each co-ordinator remains with their year group for the four years they are under our care.
 We believe this pastoral structure provides the best possible means through which each student can be truly known, acknowledged and cared for during their time with us.

-We are fortunate to have around an hour in our timetable every week allocated to Personal Development.
+We are fortunate to have time every week allocated to Personal Development.
 These sessions are generally held in Tutor Groups or Year levels and important topics are presented, discussed and worked through.
 Over the past couple of years, we have worked with our students on Resilience, Anti-Bullying, Character Strengths, Growth Mindset, Goal Setting, Respectful Relationships, Cybersafety, Sexting and Consent.
 We have also had guest presenters work with our students in the areas of Mental Health (Speak Up Stay ChatTY) and Drug Education.
 In late 2018, we were incredibly fortunate to host renowned author, commentator and advocate Melinda Tankard-Reist.
 Our students tell us often, over the course of their time at MacKillop, that our PD sessions and special presentations have been incredibly important and useful to them.

 Pastoral Care/Student Wellbeing also covers a range of formal policies and activities within our community in addition to Personal Development.
 These include: